3b1b/manim/manimlib/shaders/inserts/NOTE.md

 with the code from one of the files in this folder.

-The functions in this file often include reference to uniforms which are assumed to be part of the surrounding context into which they are inserted.
+The functions in this file may include declarations of uniforms, so one should not re-declare those in the surrounding context.